 1. Align the center of the two pipes that you will connect.
-See Figure 30.
+See Figure 32.

 - 2. Tighten the flare nut as tightly as possible by hand. - 3.
-Using a wrench, grip the nut on the unit tubing. - 4.
-While firmly gripping the nut on the unit tubing, use a torque wrench to tighten the flare nut according to the torque values in the Torque Requirements table below.
+Using a wrench, hold the nut on the unit tubing. - 4.
+While firmly holding the nut on the unit tubing, use a torque wrench to tighten the flare nut according to the torque values in the Torque Requirements table below.
 Loosen the flaring nut slightly, then tighten again.
+See below.